 What’s the Catch?

 If you’re a low-mileage driver, there really isn’t a catch.
-The company offers full coverage options and four different levels of liability coverage.
+The company offers full coverage options and multiple different levels of liability coverage.
 Your car can be registered in any state, but the car must “reside permanently” at the location you list on your policy.

 You can get Metromile if you own or lease your car, and it doesn’t matter if the car is paid in full or financed.
 If you don’t drive at all in a month, you’ll still pay the base rate for that month, but you won’t pay any “per-mileage” charges.

 Your per-day mileage charges are capped at 250 miles (150 miles in New Jersey).
 That means if you head out on a long road trip, you’ll pay the 250 miles (150 for New Jersey) for that day, but then you can drive for hundreds more miles on that calendar day without accruing any additional charges.